EVENTS

 Sunday Group

-We meet at Harrow on the Hill Station and travel together.
-Please contact Pam G CLICK HERE by the 10th August to let her know you are coming.
+We meet at Harrow-on-the-Hill Station and travel together.
+Please contact Pam G CLICK HERE by 7th December to let her know you are coming.
+(Leader Pam)

 Please contact Sunday Group Leader – Judy